pockerman/rl_anonymity_with_python/docs/source/Examples/a2c_three_columns.rst

 maximizes the state-action function i.e. :math:`argmax_{\alpha}Q(s_t, \alpha)` i.e. a greedy policy.
 These methods are called off-policy methods.

 However, the true objective of reinforcement learning is to directly learn a policy  :math:`\pi`.
 One class of algorithms towards this directions are policy gradient algorithms like REINFORCE and Advantage Actor-Critic or A2C algorithms.
-A review of A2C methods can be found in [1]
+A review of A2C methods can be found in [1].

 A2C algorithm
 -------------

-Typically with policy gradient methods and A2C in particular, we approximate directly the policy by a parametrized model.
+Typically with policy gradient methods and A2C in particular, we approximate directly the policy by a parameterized model.
 Thereafter, we train the model i.e. learn its paramters by taking samples from the environment.
-The main advantage of learning a parametrized policy is that it can be any learnable function e.g. a linear model or a deep neural network.
+The main advantage of learning a parameterized policy is that it can be any learnable function e.g. a linear model or a deep neural network.

 The A2C algorithm  is a the synchronous version of A3C [2].
 Both algorithms, fall under the umbrella of actor-critic methods.
-In these methods, we estimate a parametrized policy; the actor and a parametrized value function; the critic.
+In these methods, we estimate a parameterized policy; the actor and a parameterized value function; the critic.
 The role of the policy or actor network is to indicate which action to take on a given state.
 In our implementation below, the policy network returns a probability distribution over the action space.
 Specifically,  a tensor of probabilities.
 The role of the critic model is to evaluate how good is the action that is selected.

-In A2C there is a single agent that interacts with multiple instances of the environment.
+In our implementation we use a shared-weights model and use a single agent that interacts with multiple instances of the environment.
 In other words, we create a number of workers where each worker loads its own instance of the data set to anonymize.
-A shared model is then optimized by each worker.

 The objective of the agent is to maximize the expected discounted return [2]: